 While certainly measured in terms of total dollars lost, retail shrinkage is most often expressed in terms of a percentage to company sales.
 This concept is important in understanding the interrelationship between loss prevention and other areas of the business.

 For example, let’s say that a store that did $1 million in sales for the year conducted an inventory and discovered that $20,000 was lost to retail shrink.
 This would result in a retail shrink percentage of 2 percent:

 $20,000 Losses / $1,000,000 Total Sales = 2% Retail Shrink

-Understanding this concept, we can then clearly see that by improving our company sales, we will as a result directly impact our shrinkage numbers.
-For instance, using our example above let’s say that we had $20,000 lost to retail shrink, but we improved our performance to $2 million in sales:
+Understanding this concept, we can see that by improving our company sales, we will as a result impact our shrinkage numbers.
+Using our example above, let’s say that we had $20,000 lost to retail shrink, but we improved our performance to $2 million in sales:

 $20,000 Losses / $2,000,000 Total Sales = 1% Retail Shrink

 Although we maintained the same shrink dollars, our retail shrink percentage was dramatically improved by increasing our sales performance.
 While our ultimate goal is to reduce our retail shrink dollars as well as improving our sales performance, this example illustrates the importance that store sales performance carries in maintaining, enhancing or impairing our shrink results.
 Sales drive our overall performance, just as they affect every other aspect of the business.